 Approach the main wooden booth and ask the representative for “train to Selcuk” (pronounced sell-chook).
 They likely will not speak much English but will understand “sell-chook” and will tell you next time it departs.

 2021 UPDATED Schedule: When I went in 2019, the trains departed from Izmir to Ephesus approximately every hour; and I was not able to find an exact schedule posted anywhere.
-However, our reader Will Hooton was kind enough to send us an updated 2021 schedule.
+However, our reader Will Hooton was kind enough to send us an updated 2021 schedule (thank you)!
 It is now much more limited and could change again due to the pandemic restrictions.
 So try to get there early to be sure you’re getting on the right train and to snag a good seat!
 If you have to wait a while for the next train, you can always grab some orange juice, baklava, or even a nice plate of food.
 Prices are very reasonable in the many establishments located just seconds away.

 - Cost: 7.50 lira – They accept cash and credit cards.